Foundation Center Libraries

 Directory Online Platinum offers more than 88,000 detailed profiles of all current U.S. grantmakers and corporate giving programs for 1,400 U.S. companies.
 And the Foundation

 Directory Online Professional offers that plus 990 search and company search capability and many additional features.
-All Foundation Center libraries and some Cooperating Collections offer free access to the Foundation
+All Foundation Center libraries and Funding Information Network locations offer free access to the Foundation

 The Associates Program is a membership program designed to provide specialized services to nonprofit organizations with frequent need for information on foundations and corporate givers, their grants, and their donors, officers, board members, and trustees.
 The Associates Program offers toll-free telephone reference, e-mail reference, photocopy and fax service, computer searches of Foundation Center databases, and access to a special Associates-only web site.
 For further information on becoming an Associate, call (800) 424-9836.

-Whether or not you are able to actually visit a Foundation Center library or Cooperating Collection, the Center's web site includes a wealth of fundraising information and links to other nonprofit and grantmaker sites.
+Whether or not you are able to actually visit a Foundation Center library or Funding Information Network location, the Center's web site includes a wealth of fundraising information and links to other nonprofit and grantmaker sites.
 In this introductory resource guide we have provided a number of links to other areas or parts of our site, but you will want to explore the site thoroughly yourself to understand the scope of the information and the other links provided.
 A good place to get an overview of the Foundation Center's web site is the Welcome New Visitors area.